-In the absence of clear guidance from the Commission, but to provide some information on which SC20 and SMD02 could base discussions and provide advice to WCPFC21, this paper repeats and updates the analyses presented in WCPFC18-2021-11 (based on the requests of SC16; see Appendix 2) using the results of projections developed from the agreed 2023 stock assessments for bigeye and yellowfin and in light of recent relevant decisions by the WCPFC, including CMM 2022-01 (the skipjack harvest strategy) and CMM 2023-01 (the tropical tuna CMM that defines FAD closure durations within the purse seine fishery).
-These analyses have been updated since SC20 to include the potential consequences for South Pacific albacore.
+In the absence of clear guidance from WCPFC20, but to provide some information on which the Commission may base discussions, this paper repeats and updates the analyses presented in WCPFC18-2021-11 (based on the requests of SC16; see Appendix 3).
+It uses the results of projections developed from the agreed 2023 stock assessments for bigeye and yellowfin and incorporates recent relevant decisions by the WCPFC, including CMM 2022-01 (the skipjack harvest strategy) and CMM 2023-01 (the tropical tuna CMM that defines FAD closure durations within the purse seine fishery).
+This paper also addresses the requests of SC20 and SMD02 for additional analyses, with updates including the potential consequences for South Pacific albacore and the potential impacts on the vulnerable biomass (a proxy for CPUE) in tropical and southern longline fisheries (see tables) and higher fishing levels within 'Region 2' of the yellowfin stock assessment (see Appendix 2).
 The methods behind the analyses can be found in Appendix 1.